slzeder/SampleStatistics/README.md

 Download and analyze a set data file containing packet data.

+## Background

+This app was written using the storyboard and UIKit.
+Networking was achieved using AlamoFire.

 ## Building

 After cloning this repo, you must install all dependencies.
 This workspace includes the AlamoFire CocoaPod.
 After cloning, simply: